coleifer/peewee/docs/new/query_builder.rst

         return curs[0][0]  # Return first column from first row of result.

-We can actually express this more concisely using the :py:meth:`~SelectBase.scalar` method, which is suitable for returning values from aggregate queries:
+We can actually express this more concisely using the :meth:`~SelectBase.scalar` method, which is suitable for returning values from aggregate queries:

 .. code-block:: python